Julio Pérez Silva: Crimes

-On September 17, 1998, he picked up 17-year-old Montserrat Graciela Saravia on the waterfront of Iquique.
+On September 15, 1998, he picked up 17-year-old Graciela Montserrat Saravia on the waterfront of Iquique.
 According to his confession, she offered him money in exchange for sex.
 However, the young woman's real intention was to steal from him.
 When he noticed this, he beat her to death and left her on a beach.

 On November 24, 1999, while driving in Alto Hospicio, he offered 13-year-old Macarena Sánchez a ride to her school.
 After threatening her with a knife and raping her, he tied her hands and threw her into the Huantajaya Pique, which is more 220 meters deep.

 In February 2000 he attacked twice in less than a week; the first was Sara Gómez on February 21, and just 2 days later 23-year-old cellphone promoter Angelica Lay, both of whom were killed in the middle of the desert.

 On March 23 of the same year, exactly one month after the fourth murder, he assaulted and murdered 14-year-old Laura Zola, and like Sánchez, she was raped and murdered in Huantajaya.

 Then, on April 5, he attacked Katherine Arce, whom he raped and murdered like Angelica Lay, then buried her body in an unofficial garbage dump.

 On May 22, 17-year-old Patricia Palma left the lyceum on her way home.
-It was at that moment that Silva kidnapped, raped and killed her, leaving her body in Huantajaya along with the corpses of Sánchez and Zola.
+It was at that moment that Pérez kidnapped, raped and killed her, leaving her body in Huantajaya along with the corpses of Sánchez and Zola.

 Eleven days later, on June 2, he attacked again.
 He raped and murdered Macarena Montecinos in the "Pampa El Molle" sector, who suffered the same fate as Lay and Arce.
 The same fate befell 15-year-old Viviana Garay, who was intercepted, raped and killed with a blow to the head.
 The luck would be different this time, since the father of the last minor mobilized the relatives of other victims, who according to the authorities and the police had fled from their homes, immersed in poverty, to Peru or Bolivia, looking for a better future.

-Because of this, Silva did not attack for nine months, but on April 17, 2001, he struck again in the sector "Autoconstrccíon" where he intercepted a child under 16 years of age, only identified as Maritza, threatening her with a knife and raping her, but did not kill her.
+Because of this, Pérez did not attack for nine months, but on April 17, 2001, he struck again in the sector "Autoconstrccíon" where he intercepted a child under 16 years of age, only identified as Maritza, threatening her with a knife and raping her, but did not kill her.
 Later she managed to escape and returned home.
 They took her to the hospital, where they took samples of the aggressor's semen.
 Although Maritza wasn't able to see her attacker due to the darkness, months later, when they checked him, she recognized his voice.
 They compared the DNA samples and they were identical.